Valorant Weapon Guide: Bucky

 Bucky price

-The Bucky’s big advantage over many other weapons in Valorant is its price.
+The Bucky’s big advantage over many other in Valorant is its price.
 As we have already mentioned, the Bucky is the cheapest primary weapon and patch 3.00 has further reduced this price from 900 credits to 850.
 Now you’re probably wondering: is the Bucky better than the Sheriff?
 That’s a good question, and the answer is simple.
 The Sheriff has a lot of shot recovery and requires good aim, while the Bucky can kill without a headshot.
 If you have a better Aim than Luke Skywalker, the Sheriff is probably the better choice.
 The Bucky can, however, usually kill faster at close range.

 Conclusion